The 2022 film competition opened on September 1st 2021 and will close on May 1st 2022.

 The annual competition is open to amateur and experienced film makers, all we ask is that films are less than 10 minutes in length and based on any science fact or fiction theme.

-The closing date for the 2021 competition is May 1st 2021.
-Shortlisted films will be screened at virtual screenings on July 16th-17th 2021 and on the Big Screen in Millennium Square, Bristol, at a later date.
-The winners will be announced at the virtual screenings.
+The closing date for the 2022 competition is May 1st 2022.
+Shortlisted films will be screened at virtual (and possibly in-person) screenings over summer 2022.
+The winners will be announced at the screenings.